-According to a Schedule 13G amendment filed with the SEC on January 17, 2017 by BlackRock, Inc. ("BlackRock"), BlackRock has sole voting power with respect to 1,863,091 shares of SEACOR Holdings Common Stock and sole dispositive power with respect to 1,902,713 shares of SEACOR Holdings Common Stock as of December 31, 2016.
+According to a Schedule 13G amendment filed with the SEC on January 17, 2017 by BlackRock, Inc. ("BlackRock,"), BlackRock has sole voting power with respect to 1,863,091 shares of SEACOR Holdings Common Stock and sole dispositive power with respect to 1,902,713 shares of SEACOR Holdings Common Stock as of December 31, 2016.
 BlackRock serves as a parent holding company and, for purposes of the reporting requirements of the Exchange Act, may be deemed to beneficially own 1,902,713 shares of SEACOR Holdings Common Stock.
 Various persons have the right to receive, or the power to direct, the receipt of dividends from, or the proceeds from the sale of, such shares of SEACOR Holdings Common Stock.
-No one person's interest in such shares of SEACOR Holdings Common Stock is more than 5% of the total SEACOR Holdings Common Stock outstanding.
 BlackRock Fund Advisors, a subsidiary of BlackRock, is identified in the Schedule 13G as beneficially owning 5% or more of the SEACOR Holdings Common Stock.
 The information in the table is based on the information contained in the Schedule 13G amendment and assumes that the aforesaid filer will own all such shares on the record date for the distribution.